Mom, are you ready to start the Quiz?

 Ladies and gentlemen, introducing the real king of Rock ‘n’ Roll, who turned 85 this month on December 5th, Little Richard from 1956 with his big hit, “Long Tall Sally”!
 Wait a minute… I thought “Tutti Frutti” was his big hit!

 Everything he did was a big hit!
-Wait, Shana, before you play it, let me write out the second verse for our viewers, because it’s very hard to understand:
+Wait, Shana, before you play it, let me write out the second verse for our listeners, because it’s very hard to understand:

 Hit it, Richard!